breck7/CancerDB/README.md

 ## Launching November 1st, 2022

-CancerDB is a public domain database and website containing facts about all types of cancers and structured information on things related to cancers and the quest for a cure.
+CancerDB is a public domain database and website containing facts about all types of cancers and related entities.

-Who knows, maybe we are just eight insights away from building a cure.
-CancerDB can help us figure out what those 8 missing insights are.
+Someone's project could by just 2 insights away from being the next great cure.
+CancerDB can help builders figure out what those 2 missing insights are.

-CancerDB is build for Cancer Researchers to help them _build the next great cure_.
+CancerDB is built for Cancer Researchers to help them _build the next great cure_.
 It is also built for those beautiful human beings affected by cancer and their loved ones.
 We want to provide you with the _absolute_ best data on cancer.
 We will deliver that information to you quickly, cheaply, and you will be able to trust it 100%.

 This repo contains the entire database and website for https://cancerdb.com.